hetu-script/hetu-script/packages/hetu_script/README.md

 ## Features

 - Modern programming language syntax likes typescript/kotlin/swift, need very little time to get familiar with.
-- Minimal library with full scripting language abilities: class OOP, prototype OOP, FP, module, errors, etc.
+- Full scripting language abilities: class OOP, prototype OOP, FP, module, errors, etc.
 - Runs on all platforms that flutter supports, including web browsers and desktop.
 - Extremely easy on binding, call Dart functions in script or call script functions in Dart with just one line.